ethankennerly/climate-champion/design.md

                 1. [ ] Vacation port: sun
                 1. [ ] Government embassy: red cross
                 1. [ ] Bed: heart
+        1. [ ] While meter appears, can switch option.
         1. [ ] Airplane flies more frequently, shorter distance.
-        1. [ ] Tween emission to current fill of meter.
-        1. [ ] While meter appears, can switch option.
 1. [ ] Switch children.
 No effect.
 What does that change?
     1. [ ] Is two children and four children do something more?
     1. [ ] Children duplicated???